legislation

 local government

-Soon after, Life Magazine, with photos from photographer Stan Wayman, ran a story exposing animal dealers and the horrendous conditions.
+Resnick was met with considerable opposition.
+But, around this time, Life Magazine, with photos from photographer Stan Wayman, ran a story entitled Concentration Camps for Lost and Stolen Pets exposing animal dealers and the horrendous conditions.